-Bloomington – It didn't take Kellen Lewis long Saturday to show why he's back under center with the IU football team.
+Bloomington – It didn't take Kellen Lewis long to show why he's back under center with the IU football team.

 Lewis scored on a pair of 60-yard plus runs and broke IU's career touchdown passing mark with an 11-yard touchdown strike to Ray Fisher in the second quarter to lead the Hoosiers (1-0) to a season-opening 31-13 win over Western Kentucky (0-1) Saturday at Memorial Stadium.

 Back on the field after a fourth-month, off-season suspension and a three-week quarterback competition with Ben Chappell, Lewis finished the afternoon with 329 total yards, completing 17-of-27 throws for 144 yards while rushing for another 185 yards and two more scores on nine carries.
 It marked the third time in his career that he eclipsed the 100-yard rushing mark, and he became the first IU player in more than 40 years to score on runs of more than 60 yards in a game.

 "One of the things that happens with him in preseason, we don't tackle a whole lot (in fall camp)," IU Coach Bill Lynch said.
 "People can come to our scrimmages or practices and you blow the whistle after four years and he's down.